Justice in Mexico's Staff

 Jorge is a self-taught computer programmer from Spain who obtained his M.A. in International Relations at the University of San Diego and his B.S. in Economics at the Universidad Autónoma de Madrid.
 He is passionate about data-mining, learning new programming languages, and solving day-to-day problems with technology.
 Jorge is currently working on creating automatized programs that extract information about weapons trade, and human violations from various web pages on the Internet.
 Jorge manages the Justice in Mexico website, and provides technical support to the rest of the team.

 Zulia Orozco Reynoso is a doctoral candidate in Urban Studies at the National Autonomous University of Mexico (Universidad Nacional Autónoma de México, UNAM).
 She has a B.Sc in Sociology and a Master degree in Law - both Cum Laude- also from UNAM.
 She has collaborated for UNAM’s Attorney General's Office and the United Nations Development Programme (UNDP).
-Her area of specialty is accountability, citizen security and criminal economy with special emphasis on prevention of money laundering and terrorist financing.
+Her areas of specialty are accountability, citizen security and criminal economy with special emphases on prevention of money laundering and terrorist financing.

-Daphne Blanchard has a bachelor’s degree in languages (Spanish/English) from Southern Utah University and is currently enrolled in the Master of International Relations at the University of San Diego.
-Her areas of focus are diplomacy and international development.
-She has served as a director for Humanity Corps, a nonprofit that works with community-based educational and service groups in Ecuador.
-Over the past 10 years, she participated in and led a variety of humanitarian and development projects in Costa Rica, Dominican Republic, Mexico, and Ecuador.
+Daphne Blanchard is currently enrolled in the M.A. program in International Relations at the University of San Diego.
+She has previously served as Director for Humanity Corps, a nonprofit that works with community-based educational and service groups in Ecuador.
 She recently served as Project Lead for Cannon University, coordinating a team to create a sustainable educational program within a manufacturing facility in Tijuana, Mexico.

 Michelle Lara is a fourth year student majoring in International Relations and minoring in Sociology at the University of San Diego (USD).
-At USD she has become passionate about immigration issues and social justice.
-As a first generation college student herself, she knows the struggles many first generation and underrepresented students experience and has been a mentor to first generation and underrepresented students on campus since 2015.
-She is also a board member of the Founders Club and has become an active volunteer in orphanages in Tijuana, Mexico.
+As a first generation college student herself, she has been a mentor to first generation and underrepresented students on campus since 2015.
 Her future plans include going to law school to focus on immigration law and human rights.

 Ashley Ahrens-Víquez is in her final semester of undergraduate studies at the University of San Diego.
 As an International Relations major of Costa Rican and Nicaraguan descent, she is most interested in US-Latin American Relations.
 She is passionate about human rights and foreign policy.
 Ashley primarily writes news articles for the Justice in Mexico news monitor.
-When she is not studying for midterms, she enjoys participating in theatrical performances, reading crime novels, and going to free jazz concerts.
-In the future, she hopes to earn a graduate degree in International Relations and travel extensively throughout Latin America.
+In the future, she hopes to earn a graduate degree in International Relations.